Amin52J/frameworkless-spa/README.md

 * **Full control:** Using this boilerplate and/or terminology we have full control over what and how we wanna implement things and what technologies and environments we wanna work with.
 * **High performance:** Nothing beats the power and performance of Vanilla JS, HTML and CSS.
 * **Extendible:** You can easily twist and extend this boilerplate and/or terminology to any extent that your mind and needs go.
+* **File System Routing:** 100% file system routing support for all your pages and scripts.

 ### Technologies